aenemenate/tw-text-edit/README.md

 # tw-text-edit
+(Note that though the basic code is there, this only currently builds on windows.
+ The clipboard code needs to be made cross platform.)
   A cross-platform barebone terminal-like text editor written in C++.
 I am approaching development in this way: only implementing a feature as needed and if I can make a clear statement for its use, or otherwise produce a